libretime/libretime/docs/index.md

 Welcome to LibreTime
 ====================

 LibreTime makes it easy to run your own online or terrestrial radio station.
-Check out some features below and then [install it](install) and start broadcasting!
 Don't believe us?
-Check out our [On Air in 60 Seconds](on-air-in-60-seconds) page to see just how easy it is to use LibreTime!
+Check out our [Quick Install](quickstart) page to see just how easy it is to install and use LibreTime!

 Some of LibreTime's main features include: